When an employee has a flexible working arrangement, the lines can become blurred for expenses payments.

 This is a good example of a clear proposal for reimbursement of telecommunication and furniture needs.

-If you need help working this out in your business, or determining the intricacies of your specific arrangement, we can help to advise and create a plan.
-Get in touch with us: 0800 04 FLEX or email@example.com.
+If you need help managing people who work from home in your business, or determining the intricacies of your specific working from home arrangement, we can help to advise and create a plan.
+Get in touch with us: 0800 04 FLEX or firstname.lastname@example.org.